NASW Advertising Policy

 reason.
 Decisions regarding the acceptance of advertisements will be

 informed by the principles noted below.

 a.
 NASW will comply with any applicable federal or District of Columbia laws.

 b.
-NASW NEWS and other NASW publications will not accept advertising for candidates for elective office.
+NASW Social Work Advocates and other NASW publications will not accept advertising for candidates for elective office.

 c.
 Advertisers bear all responsibility and liability for the content of their ads.
 Advertisers are cautioned to avoid content, including illustrations, that may defame individuals or may be perceived as demeaning to any individual or group.